 5. Constant Budget Raise

 Unexplained and constant budget raise is another concern that can put a blot on your BPO partner’s image.
 Whenever they ask for a raise, let them explain and justify their cause.
 If you find their reason petty or vague, then it’s time to scrap your bond.
-It’s possible that they’re trying to dupe and profit of your unawareness.
+It’s possible they’re trying to dupe you and profit from your unawareness.

 6. Too Many Meetings

 One of the main reasons your firm is outsourcing services is to focus on your core task.
 If you’re spending too much time observing and managing your service provider, then it’s a clear sign that things are not running smoothly.
 Healthy relationships should run on autopilot without overwhelming calls, meetings, and feedback sessions.

 Though not directly related, the financial health of your service provider can be a warning sign.
 Don’t ignore the consistent decline in revenue or profit, or client turnover because it may affect the services given to your firm.
 A solid financial health is crucial to your provider’s ability to invest in their clients, and investments are vital to forging partnerships in this industry.